edufuga/LinkedDataScala/Ontology.md

 Strings, Integers, etc., we declare the types of the fields (attributes, members, properties) very explicitly with an own type.

-This is fine in the _code_, but the question of whether the _ontology_ should be so explicit can and should be posed as well.
+This is fine in the _code_, but whether the _ontology_ should be so explicit can and should be posed as well.
 My current approach is to make the ontology conceptually closer to the data, by using primitive types such as strings and numbers (integer, double, float, etc.).
 This may or may not change, once the ontology is used as a part of the semantic technology driving the code implementation.
 It's also open for discussion.

 ## Tooling: Protégé as a graphical Ontology Editor